 We will accept the funds from the Ordering Agency in advance for the purpose of fulfilling the bona fide need.
 The bona fide needs rule mandates that a fiscal year's appropriation is obligated to meet a need arising in the fiscal year for which the appropriation was made.

 Define the Project with a bona fide need.
 Provide a clear description of your requirements, project, or Statement of Work/Statement of Objectives, the estimated cost, your expected delivery date, and period of performance.
 Your bona fide need for the project cannot change throughout the life of the project.

 The obligation includes the cost of the acquisition and our service fee.
 Once funds are accepted, we will begin working on the project.

-The funding document, an Interagency Agreement or Military Interdepartmental Request (MIPR), are now referred to as Part B. This is a designation by the Office of Federal Procurement Policy.
-Part B, as the funding instrument, is sent to Acquisition Services Directorate.
+The funding document, an Interagency Agreement or Military Interdepartmental Request, are now referred to as Part B. Part B, as the funding instrument, is sent to IBC's Acquisition Services Directorate.
 Often, our clients still attach their agency IA or MIPR at the end of Part B as an attachment.

 The funding document must include the bona fide need.
 Your contracting officer will review the funding document for bona fide need and will look for specificity in the description statement.